hellotext/help/_i18n/en/captures/forms.md

 ### Security

-Hellotext prevents identity theft and impersonation of other people via Two-Factor Authentication (2FA).
+Hellotext prevents identity theft and impersonation of other people.
+Additionally, Hellotext ensures that any existing data you have is not tampered with unreliable data.
+How?

-When a subscriber fills the form, Hellotext sends a One Time Password (OTP) code to the subscriber.
-If the subscriber enters their email, an email is sent to them, otherwise an SMS is sent to their phone number.
+When you create a form that has a _Phone_ or _Email_ property.
+Once the entity fills the form.
+Hellotext sends a verification link to the email and/or phone number that the entity has entered.

-Until a valid OTP has been entered, data will not show up on the dashboard and will not contribute to attribution marketing.
-Effectively protecting customers and your business from bots, and other malicious actors.
+- If they have filled in an email, an email is sent to that specific email address.
+Once clicked, the email is verified.
+- If they have filled in a phone number, an SMS is sent to that specific phone number.
+Once clicked, the phone number is verified.

+Once all verifiable data has been verified, the data is considered to be _reliable_.

 ## Understanding the generated code